bvbohnen/x4-projects/API Functions.md

     * row, col
       - Longfloat, coordinate of the activated widget.
       - Primarily for use by this backend.
+    * id
+      - String id given to the widget at creation, or null.
     * event
       - String, name of the event, matching the arg name.
       - Eg. "onClick".